-Fake Honey Pictures is a film and photography production team working on fine art, documentary and commercial projects.
+Fake Honey Pictures is a film and photography initiative working on fine art, documentary and commercial projects around the world.
 The name Fake Honey comes from our love of good honey and our difficulty finding it on our world travels.

 We're focused on making human-centered documentaries, primarily on migration, women's & children's issues, as well as social justice topics.
 We create social media films for leading international brands around the world as well, creating projects from start to finish - from pre-production to post-production.

 Fake Honey Pictures also focuses on global newsworthy topics and cultural stories.
-Our members have worked with major international media outlets such as Agence-France Presse AFP-TV, Thomson Reuters, ARD, ARTE, France24 and Swiss TV.
+We have worked with major international media outlets such as Agence-France Presse AFP-TV, Thomson Reuters, ARD, ARTE, France24 and Swiss TV.

-Our latest work focuses on an interactive shadow installation by two artists traveling to refugee communities in Turkey and Greece.
-Selections of our photographs and video material will be exhibited at the McCord Museum in Montreal, Canada in November 2018.
+Our latest art work focuses on an interactive shadow installation by two artists traveling to refugee communities in Turkey and Greece.
+Selections of our photographs and video material were exhibited at the McCord Museum in Montreal, Canada from November 2018 to January 2019.

 Our film edit "Transformations: The Emirati National House" exhibited in Venice at the 2016 Architecture Biennale.
-We also covered the Venice Art Biennale in 2013 and our video installation work was exhibited at the 2014 Architecture Biennale.
+We also covered the Venice Art Biennale in 2013 and our video installation film was exhibited at the 2014 Architecture Biennale in Venice, Italy.